 What is binary addition?

 Binary addition is the operation of summing numbers in binary form.
-It works like a "normal" (decimal) addition, but the number can have only zeros and ones as digits, so if the sum exceeds 1, you have to carry 1 to the next bit.
+It works like a "normal" (decimal) addition, but the number can have only zeros and ones as digits, so if the sum exceeds 1, you must carry 1 to the next bit.
 For example,

 101 + 101 = 1010.

 How to solve binary addition?

 To solve binary addition, perform long addition — place numbers vertically and add digits in columns going from right to left.

 If the sum in a column equals 2, carry 1 to the next column (to the left).
 If the sum is 1 or 0, write it down and go to the next column.

 Proceed this way until you sum all columns (including the carried numbers).